geodezyx.operational package

 @author: psakic

-geodezyx.operational.anubis_frontend.anubis_runner(rnx_inp, out_dir_main, xml_config_generic, period=None, interval=None, dry_run=False, download_nav=True, download_sp3=True, force=False, anubis_path='/opt/gnss_softs/bin/anubis')
+geodezyx.operational.anubis_frontend.anubis_runner(rnx_inp, out_dir_main, xml_config_generic, period=None, interval=None, dry_run=False, download_nav=True, download_sp3=False, force=False, anubis_path='/opt/gnss_softs/bin/anubis')

 Run an Anubis quality check.
 Designed for Anubis 3.3.
 Works with Anubis 3.7 at least.